India's Eros Now ties up with Microsoft's Azure platform

 “The overall competitive landscape in India amongst cloud providers is heating up, especially between AWS and Microsoft, with Google catching up too,” Naveen Mishra, of tech researcher Gartner told Reuters.

-India had the world’s highest average monthly data usage per smartphone, touching 9.8 gigabytes by the end of 2018, according to a June 2019 report by Swedish telecom gearmaker Ericsson (ERICb.ST).
+India had the world’s highest average monthly data usage per smartphone, touching 9.8 gigabytes by the end of 2018, according to a June 2019 report by Swedish telecom gearmaker Ericsson.

 That surge in online content consumption has driven online video streaming websites like Hotstar and Eros Now to improve services, user experience and use more cloud computing services.